sush5591/NASSCOM--VSD-SOC-design/README.md

 # Digital VLSI SoC Design and planning Training

 Welcome to the OpenLane workshop!
-In this workshop, we will delve into the process of designing an Application Specific Integrated Circuit (ASIC) from the Register Transfer Level (RTL) to the Graphical Data System (GDS) file using the OpenLane ASIC flow.
-The flow is composed of several key steps, starting with an RTL file and culminating in a GDS file.
+Throughout this session, we will explore the journey of creating an Application Specific Integrated Circuit (ASIC) using the OpenLane ASIC flow.
+This comprehensive process begins with an RTL file and progresses through multiple crucial stages, ultimately resulting in the creation of a GDS file.

 ## Lessons Learned